thesandybridge/thesbx/README.md

 # sbx_

-- WordPress Developer
+- Web Developer

-- JavaScript for life
+I specialize in WordPress development.

 <!--
 **thesbx/thesbx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.